trogdoro/pebble_motivation_timer/README.md

 - Down button double-click: "clear mind" (0:45)
 - Up button double-click: "think" (0:15)

-Try doing a "clear mind" timer followed by a "think" timer (15 seconds of intensive thinking) to get started.
+Try doing a "clear mind" timer followed by a "think" timer (15 seconds of intensive thinking) every now and then.

 ## Credits
 Created by Craig Muth.
 Thanks to the TeaTimer app, for inspiration and a starting point!